yrmvgh/yiufcrawl/README.md

 * Spell casting
     * no more spell caps... now even basic spells can continue to grow in power late in the game.
     * the effect of spell casting skill on spell success and power has been increased.

-* Summoning
-    * no summon caps.
-Instead, summoned creatures continuously drain mana from the summoner, until there is no longer mana to support them, and then they disappear.
-More powerful summoned creatures drain a greater amount of mana.
-This opens up new strategies, enabling a player to summon one powerful creature for a longer period of time, or many of them for a very short time.
-For now, this only applies to the player summons.
-Monster summons work as before.
-    * summons occasionally disappear even if you have enough mana to support them.
-    * added a "release summons" ability, so you can free up your mana pool if you no longer need those summons.

 * Potions and wands of heal wounds
     * now fully heal the target